 It sounds too good to be true, doesn’t it?
 After all these years of seeing plastic bags littering the landscape and hearing about how environmentally damaging they can be, a biodegradable and compostable plastic bag sounds like a miracle.

 While it is true that some plastic bags are compostable, it’s likely that they’re not compostable in your backyard.
 Certified compostable plastic bags are designed to break down in commercial facilities.
 That’s because commercial composting facilities maintain the perfect conditions needed for the plastic to break down.
-The compost pile in your backyard or even your rotating bin are unlikely to reach or maintain the heat, aeration, moisture, and chemical balance necessary to biodegrade the plastic.
+The compost pile in your backyard or even your rotating bin are unlikely to reach or maintain the heat, aeration, moisture, and chemical balance necessary to biodegrade this kind of plastic.

 Truly biodegradable plastic bags are a great advance for the environment, but it’s crucial for people to be aware what a “certified compostable” label means.
 The most widely used and trusted compostable certification is the BPI Compostable logo, which is issued by the U.S. Composting Council.
 A certified BPI Compostable plastic bag is “designed to biodegrade quickly, completely and safely, when composted in well-run municipal and commercial facilities.”